Mensch

 Generative AI Systems as Simulacrum Machines

-Modern AI technologies operationalize Baudrillard's predictions with previously unheard-of precision.
-Generative models like GPT-4 or Stable Diffusion produce texts, images, and videos that no longer stem from human intentionality but are trained on statistical patterns 5 15.
-These "hallucinating machines" (Baudrillard) generate a "second order" of simulation, in which signs refer exclusively to other signs 11 15.
+Modern AI technologies operationalize Baudrillard's predictions with unprecedented precision.
+Generative models like GPT-4 or Stable Diffusion produce texts, images, and videos that no longer arise from human intentionality but are trained on statistical patterns 5 15.
+These "hallucinating machines" (Baudrillard) generate a "second order" of simulation, in which signs refer only to other signs 11 15.

 Deepfakes and the Crisis of Evidence

-The ability of neural networks to produce hyper-realistic fakes of people and events undermines fundamental epistemological certainties 7 11.
-Baudrillard's dictum that "simulation survives the truth of what is simulated" manifests in phenomena like the synthetic influencer Lil Miquela, who amassed 1.5 million followers without ever existing 13 15.
-Military applications of deepfake technologies, such as the real-time manipulation of enemy images, update his analysis of the Gulf War as a media staging 16.
+The ability of neural networks to create hyperrealistic forgeries of people and events undermines fundamental epistemological certainties 7 11.
+Baudrillard's dictum that "simulation survives the truth of what is simulated" manifests in phenomena such as the synthetic influencer Lil Miquela, who amassed 1.5 million followers despite never having existed 13 15.
+Military applications of deepfake technologies, such as the manipulation of enemy images in real-time, update his analysis of the Gulf War as media staging 16.

 Social Media: The Colonization of the Self by Signs